bengarrett/RetroTxt/docs/usage/first.md

 </figure>

 !!! tip inline end "ANSI text"
-    A black background _Text pair_ works best with ANSI text.
+    A black background works best with ANSI text.

 Switch to the tab with the `special-use-domain-names.txt` text, and the page colors will reflect the change.
 Feel free to revert to the _MS-DOS_ color pair or choose another.